kopokopo/k2-connect-php/README.md

 - Stk Push Status

   - Successful request
-    This payload is simialr to the successful result
+    - This payload is simialr to the successful result
   - Failed request
-    This payload is similar to failed result
+    - This payload is similar to failed result
   - Pending request
     - `id`
+    - `type`
     - `initiationTime`
     - `status`
     - `eventType`